siyanhu/MapEx/README.md

     python3 explore.py --collect_world_list 50010535_PLAN1 --start_pose 768 551

+The list of environments is in the `kth_test_maps` directory.
+The list of start_pose for each environment can be seen in the `clusters/run_explore.job`.

 #### Details on methods
 `modes_to_test` in the yaml file specifies the methods that you test.
 Specifically,